aisingapore/PeekingDuck/docs/source/getting_started/03_custom_nodes.md

-# Guide: Building Custom Nodes to run with PeekingDuck
+# Building Custom Nodes to run with PeekingDuck

 PeekingDuck is designed to work with custom use cases.
 This guide will showcase how anyone can develop custom nodes to be used with PeekingDuck.

-In this tutorial, we'll be building a custom csv_logger which writes data into a file.
+In this tutorial, we'll be building a custom `csv_logger` which writes data into a file.
 It serves as a data collection step that stores useful metrics into a csv file.
 This csv file can be used for logging purposes and can serve as a base for data analytics.

 A step by step instruction to build this custom node is provided below.